Hi, I’m Serena!

 As far back as I can remember, I have always loved cooking and experimenting with foods.
-It’s one of those things for me that calm you down, make you feel relaxed, happy and productive when you are at the end of a long day, or have some free time on your hands.
-To unwind after a long day some people like to go to the gym, some cry, some do nothing, while I…I just cook!
+It’s one of those things for me that calm you down, make you feel relaxed and happy at the end of a long day.
+Even it wasn’t a long day, if I have some free time on my hands, I will always use it in the kitchen.
+To unwind after a long day some people like to go to the gym, some cry, some do nothing, while I prefer to cook.

-I discovered I was rather good at cooking at an early age, and soon found myself preparing food for for 70 – 100 people beginning at the age of 10 in Brazil.
+I discovered I was rather good at cooking at an early age, and soon found myself preparing food for 70 – 100 people beginning at the age of 10 in Brazil.
 I became the go-to “chef” for my personal specialties such as homemade crepes and chocolate sauce, orange caramel popcorn, beer battered fish tacos (made with both fish and shark meat), beef brisket, and my famous homemade spaghetti…secret ingredient being soy sauce and Worcestershire sauce.
 This was all before the age of 16.

 Even better is that I feel GREAT after every meal.
-I don’t need a nap because my body is exhausted from trying to digest heavy, fattening, acidic animal products.
-In the morning I can get up and go, at night I can lay down and fall right to sleep, because the food I’m putting in my body are plant based whole foods, low fat, high in vitamins, minerals and enzymes that keep me fueled and feeling great all day.
+I don’t need a nap because my body is exhausted from trying to digest heavy, fattening, processed sugar and dairy products.
+In the morning I can get up and go, at night I can lay down and fall right to sleep without the addition of sleep aids.
+The food I’m putting in my body is plant-based whole foods with the right type of fat, high in vitamins, minerals, and enzymes that keep me fueled and feeling great all day.
 That’s it!
 It really is that simple!

 A couple things to know for this blog:

 1) I rarely follow exact recipes.
 The things I create are done simply by throwing ingredients together, crossing my fingers and hoping for the best.
 And…it usually comes out great!
-Obviously, this comes from year of trial and error.
+Obviously, this comes from years of trial and error.
 After 20+ years of cooking, you tend to figure out how much a tablespoon is or 1/3 of a cup is without actually using a measuring cup.
 This is also why some of my recipes will say “about 1 cup” or, “a handful” or “2-3 tbsp”.
 The amounts I have are the recommended amounts, and I have had to literally recreate some of my recipes to see how much is actually needed in a serving.